Looker Studio charts with data labels only for min and max values

 Commonly, we don’t need to display labels for all points because we read dashboards and reports progressively, using interactivity and control features to get secondary level of information (ex: put the cursor over a data point to get the related value).

-So let’s take care of the data-pixel ratio dynamically inside a Google Data Studio dashboard, like we do for a presentation.
+So let’s take care of the data-pixel ratio dynamically inside a Looker Studio (formerly known as Google Data Studio) dashboard, like we do for a presentation.
 Let’s display only min and max values of a time series chart with a simple home-made solution.

 At the end of this article, we will get the result below.
 I choose to apply this custom labelling to Google Analytics data for a line chart of e-commerce transactions.
 As usual and because I use a source of aggregated data, you will be able to do it with any data set: